‘A Little More for Littlemore’

 Dear Friends and Colleagues,

 We are hoping that you will consider supporting us in a project about which we feel passionately.
-We are walking along the old Pilgrim’s Way from Winchester to Canterbury during 13 days this summer to raise money to bring new community facilities to Littlemore.
+We are walking along the old Pilgrim’s Way from Winchester to Canterbury for 13 days this summer to raise a minimum of £13000 (although £45000 would be better - see below) to help to bring new community facilities to Littlemore.
 Where?

 Littlemore is a neglected suburb, three miles south of central Oxford, across the ring road, on the other side of the tracks, as it were, in their modern guise.